TechnoCosmic/zero/README.md

 ## Licensing

-zero does **NOT** use *any* third-party library, or code from any other project.
+zero does not use any third-party library, or code from any other project.
 It is entirely self-contained in terms of authorship, dependencies, and licensing, and is released under the MIT License.
 Please see LICENSE.txt for details.

 ## Documentation